-The Planning Commission shall require each subdivision to conform to the Zoning Ordinance applicable thereto.
+The Planning Commission shall require each subdivision to conform to all applicable requirements of the Zoning Ordinance.

-SECTION 3.3 - Appeal
+Section 3.3 - Appeal

 Any person aggrieved by any action of the Planning Commission pursuant to these regulations, taken after October 1, 1992, may appeal to the Circuit Court in accordance with the Maryland Rules of Procedure.